polaris-project/go-polaris/doc/spec.md

 Accounts will be serialized via JSON and stored in a keystore path defined in the applicable common package (that of which is a child of the root Polaris data path specified in common).

 Whilst writing an account to persistent memory via JSON, the account's private key will be temporarily set to nil, and reset after writing to memory.
-During the time that the ecdsa.privateKey pointer is set to nil, a field of `Account` will be set--SerializedPrivateKey.
-This SerializedPrivateKey field will take the value of an x509 encoded byte array value of the given private key.
+During the time that the ecdsa.privateKey pointer is set to nil, a field of `Account` will be set--`SerializedPrivateKey`.
+This `SerializedPrivateKey` field will take the value of an x509 encoded byte array value of the given private key.
 After having stored this serialized private key in the given account struct, the account will be written to persistent memory, and the value of `PrivateKey` subsequently reset to before writing to memory--`SerializedPrivateKey` should be set to nil after having reset `PrivateKey` to its previous state.

 #### Addresses